Qiskit/documentation/style-guide.md

 - Avoid first-person (I, we, us); use second-person instead (you -- whether explicit or understood)
 - Choose active voice over passive voice (for example, "The Estimator primitive returns a list of values." instead of "A list of values is returned by the Estimator primitive.")
 - Avoid future tense as well as future perfect tense (for example, ask yourself any time you use the word "will" if you really need it)
-- Do not use "may" - rather, use "can" or "might" depending on context

 ## Lists